 Potential causes of ankylosing spondylitis

-While the exact cause of ankylosing spondylitis is unknown, there are strong indications that it is at least influenced by heredity.
-More than 95 percent of Caucasians with ankylosing spondylitis bear a particular genetic marker, but it is not necessary to carry that marker, and most people who do carry it do not develop ankylosing spondylitis.
+While the exact cause of ankylosing spondylitis is unknown, there are strong indications that it is influenced by heredity.
+A very high percentage of patients with ankylosing spondylitis bear a particular genetic marker.
+However, it is not necessary to carry that marker and most people who do carry it do not develop ankylosing spondylitis.
 Additionally, the ratio of people with the genetic marker to those who have the disease varies greatly among different ethnicities.